 - Show what’s possible in the community by piloting a safety demonstration or safety intervention project, while gathering community input and analyzing safety impact.

-- Prepare to utilize the “Safe Streets for All” program from USDOT by establishing a plan, partnerships, or community strategy.
+- Prepare to utilize or apply to the “Safe Streets for All” program from USDOT by establishing a plan, partnerships, or community strategy.

 Participants in the NLC “Safety First Challenge” will benefit from:

 - Intentionally taking steps to save lives and prevent traffic fatalities in your community.

 - Engaging in partnerships with safety experts as well as federal, state, regional and non-profit safety efforts.

 - Showing local leadership road safety goals both nationally and internationally as the U.N.’s Road Safety Decade of Action begins.